microsoft/BotFramework-WebChat/HOOKS.md

 useTimeoutForSend(): [number]
 ```

-This function will return the interval before a sending activity is considered fail.
+This function will return the interval before a sending activity is considered unsuccessful.
 The interval is represented in milliseconds.
-Due to network partitioning problem, activity that failed to send could eventually successfully deliver to the bot.
+Due to network partitioning problem, an activity that has failed to send could eventually be successfully delivered to the bot.

 To modify this value, change the props passed to Web Chat.